Skip to content

 Onboarding and authenticating with a payment service provider

 This flow replicates a business onboarding with a payment service provider.
-Make sure the Onboarding collection is imported in Postman.
+Make sure the Onboarding collection is imported in Bruno.

 1. Get the access token for the organisation.